apostrophecms/starter-kit-astro-apollo/README.md

    npm install
    ```

-2. **Load starter content** (optional, but recommended)
+~~2. **Load starter content** (optional, but recommended)~~

    ```bash
    npm run load-starter-content
    ```
-   This fetches a starter database and media files.
-You'll be prompted to set an admin password.
+  ~~This fetches a starter database and media files.
+You'll be prompted to set an admin password.~~

+  ⚠️ **Temporary note:** Until the new Layout Widget reaches a stable release (one full version cycle), the starter content will continue to include both the legacy `grid-layout` and `rows` widgets.
+These widgets have been removed from the starter kit, so running `npm run load-starter-content` will currently result in errors.

 3. **Start development servers**
    Open two terminals: